Types of Arrangements

 • Recurring* adjustments to the start and end times of an employee’s scheduled work day.

-• Remote Work Arrangements:
+• Remote Work:

 • Adjustments to an employee’s customary work location involving the employee performing a portion of their assigned work from a location other than their designated university duty station.

-The University considers in-person engagement with colleagues, constituents, and the larger campus community to be an important part of the employment relationship.
-Accordingly, it is generally required that approved remote work arrangements be hybrid arrangements involving a combination of on-site and remote work.
-Full-time remote work arrangements may be approved by management only in exceptional circumstances necessary to meet specific operational needs of the University and/or when necessary to fill vacancies or retain employees in critical positions where the full functions of the position can be performed remotely.
+• 100% Remote - Full-time remote work arrangements may be approved by management only in exceptional circumstances necessary to meet specific operational needs of the University and/or when necessary to fill vacancies or retain employees in critical positions where the full functions of the position can be performed remotely.

 *See FAQs for information regarding short-term/temporary schedule adjustment requests.